-A great redesign can reinvigorate a brand but it’s crucial to choose correctly between making an evolutionary vs. revolutionary change.
+A great redesign can reinvigorate a brand, but it’s crucial to choose correctly between making a Revolutionary vs. Evolutionary redesign.

 Evolution vs. Revolution